gdagstn/swatcheR/README.md

 ```

 # Motivation and methodology
 This package lets you automatically and quickly select a color palette (or **swatch**) from a picture in .jpg or .png format.
-It is based on k-means clustering, which means that there will be some variability in the results unless you set a seed for the random number generator.
+It is based on hierarchical or k-means clustering, which means that there will be some variability in the results unless you set a seed for the random number generator.

 The idea is not new: the `paletter` [package](https://github.com/AndreaCirilloAC/paletter) by Andrea Cirillo does exactly this.
 However, the approach presented here is different and arguably much faster (with some caveats).